 We’re excited to find out what ILTACON attendees will be buzzing about at this year’s conference.
 We hope to see you there, but if you aren’t making the trip to Las Vegas, follow @kCura and @DavidHorrigan on Twitter for live updates.

-Rob Galliani is a member of the product management team at Relativity, where he focuses on Case Metrics and RelativityOne.
+Rob Galliani was a member of the product management team at Relativity, where he focused on Case Metrics and RelativityOne.